otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-windows-forms-application.md

 textBox1.Text = nClicks.ToString();
 ```

 4. Add a `TextBox` to your `Form`.
-As we saw earlier, the contents of a `TextBox` can be changed while the program is running.
+As we saw earlier, the contents of a `TextBox` can be changed while the application is running.
 Modify your `button1_Click` handler, so that when the `button1` is clicked, the caption of the `label1` changes to whatever is in `textBox1`.
-Run the program and change the `Label` several times by modifying what is in `textBox1`, then clicking the `button1`.
+Run the application and change the `Label` several times by modifying what is in `textBox1`, then clicking the `button1`.

 ## TextBox and ListBox Controls